 You can trim only the part of an image you need, or change the composition of an image where an image shot horizontally becomes vertical.
 You can also adjust the angle of an image before trimming.
+If you select [Circle] for [Aspect ratio], the area outside the specified range will only be masked in black and the image will not be trimmed.

-- Select the image to be trimmed. - Open the trimming/angle adjustment window.
+Select the image to be trimmed.

+Open the trimming/angle adjustment window.